VahidGh/MatNeuron/README.md

 - **API**: GraphQL for flexible data querying

-## Nmodl.js
+## nrn.js/nmodl.js

-[nmodl.js](https://github.com/vahidgh/nmodljs) is a project aimed at providing a [NEURON simulator](http://neuron.yale.edu/neuron/) implemented in JavaScript.
+[nrn.js](https://github.com/vahidgh/nrnjs) is a project aimed at providing a [NEURON simulator](http://neuron.yale.edu/neuron/) implemented in JavaScript.
 This project leverages the capabilities of JavaScript to create a flexible and interactive environment for simulating neuronal models defined using the NEURON Model Description Language ([NMODL](https://www.neuron.yale.edu/neuron/static/docs/help/neuron/nmodl/nmodl.html)).
+The JavaScript-based implementation of NMODL [nmodl.js](https://github.com/vahidgh/nmodljs) allows for the conversion of `.mod` files into JavaScript, facilitating the execution of neuronal simulations directly within the browser.

-With nmodl.js, developers can utilize modern web technologies to run simulations directly in the browser, enabling real-time visualization and manipulation of neuronal models.
+With nrn.js, developers can utilize modern web technologies to run simulations directly in the browser, enabling real-time visualization and manipulation of neuronal models.

 ### ANTLR4 Grammar for NMODL